Introduction to Pharming

 Several ways are using which Pharming could be totally avoided.
 Although using malware and anti-virus has no impact on it.
-There is no point in using such tools against Pharming as in most of the cases; an attack is done online while navigation of URL’s despite the host system.
+There is no point in using such tools against Pharming as in most of cases; an attack is done online while navigating URL’s despite the host system.

 Now let us look at how Pharming could be prevented.

-- Do not click on URL directly – For navigating to a website, do not open a URL by clicking on URL directly contained in emails or something.
+- Do not click on URL directly: For navigating to a website, do not open a URL by clicking on a URL directly contained in emails or something.
 If you wish to visit a website, then always open a new tab or browser and manually enter the desired website link you wish to visit.

 There are several ways by which attackers do cyber attacking.
 Pharming is one such mechanism.
 They generally try to find loopholes in the system and then try to get benefit from such loopholes by misusing them.
 Generally, due to our negligence, we always visit any website and use it without paying attention to the authenticity of the visited website.
 Some of the other way it is our duty also to detect such malicious websites and avoid using them.

-This has been a guide to What is Pharming.
-Here we discussed the introduction of some basic concepts, definitions, and how to prevent Pharming.
+This has been a guide to What is Pharming?
+Here we discussed the introduction of some basic concepts, purpose, and how to prevent Pharming.
 You can also go through our other suggested articles to learn more –